Service charges

 Sheltered housing service charges

-From 2 October 2017, there will be a weekly service charge for all tenants in sheltered housing.
+There is a weekly service charge of £10 for all tenants in sheltered housing.

 Paying your rent and charges